Law Office of Catherine Brown. Specializing in business and family immigtration.

 An explanation of these requirements necessitates an immigration attorney’s expertise as the requirements can vary some depending on the type of business being invested in (Internet services versus traditional services or manufacturing) and the U.S. Consulate the foreign national is applying through.
 Most likely, the expertise of other individuals such as international tax accountants, corporate setup attorneys and foreign investment experts are likely and our office can be of service in this capacity as well, given our expertise with E-2s.

-If you wish to invest in Colorado or anywhere in the United States and have questions about the E-2 Treaty Investor visa, contact Denver immigration lawyer Catherine Brown to schedule a consultation.
-Contact us online or call us at 720-432-VISA.
+If you wish to buy or start a business in Denver or Boulder Colorado or anywhere in the United States and have questions about the E-2 Treaty Investor visa, contact Denver, Colorado immigration lawyer Catherine Brown to schedule a consultation.
+Contact us online or call us at 303-322-2117.

 An E-1 visa is a temporary visa for someone who may not have a substantial investment but trades either goods or services between his/her home country and the United States.